horvatovichlab/MSIWarp/README.md

 ## Installation
-This project depends on Numpy, Matplotlib, pyimzml (to interact with imzML files)

-To build the MSIWarp Python package, cmake, a C++17 compliant compiler, and python 3 (version?) must be installed

 To build the project, open a terminal in the root folder and type:
 ```
 python3 setup.py install --user
 ```
+To build the MSIWarp Python package, cmake, a C++17 compliant compiler, and python 3 (version?) must be installed.
+Furthermore, this project depends on Numpy, Matplotlib, and PyimzML (to interact with imzML files)

 ## Quick start